dmnfarrell/snipgenie/README.md

 ## Installation

-Note for Windows users: a GUI with standalone installer will be available shortly.

 `pip install -e git+https://github.com/dmnfarrell/snipgenie.git#egg=snipgenie`

 Notes: You may need to use pip3 on Ubuntu to ensure you use Python 3.
 Use sudo if installing system-wide.